What happens when our gravel runs out?

 The County could buy gravel from commercial sources along the Front Range.

-✔ Option 2: Purchasing or Leasing Private Lands
+✔ Option 2: Purchasing or leasing private lands

-The County could lease or purchase land with natural deposits that could be processed into aggregate, similar to the Strang Pit.
+The County could lease or purchase land with natural deposits that could be processed into aggregate, similar to the County's Strang Pit.

-✔ Option 3: Partnering with Federal or State Agencies
+✔ Option 3: Partnering with federal or state agencies

 The County could lease public land for new gravel quarries.